sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

     hostname: host01
     type: Linux
 ```
-This will skip resolving the hostname to a Fully Qualified Domain Name (FQDN), then the [Host Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/host.md) `host.name` attribute is set to the configured `hostname` value.
-By default, `resolveHostnameToFqdn` is enabled, this means that the *Hardware Sentry Agent* resolves the `hostname` value to a Fully Qualified Domain Name value which goes then in the Host Resource attribute `host.name`.
+This will skip resolving the hostname to a Fully Qualified Domain Name, then the [Host Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/host.md) `host.name` attribute is set to the configured `hostname` value.

 ### Target Extra labels